Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Introduction

-The formation channels for such extended features can be i) tidal stripping, ii) in situ formation via supernova (SN) feedback, iii) and merging events.
-Due to the proximity with the MW, its gravitational pull can deform the UFDs morphology forming an extended halo, as shown by \citet{Fattahi:2018}.
+The formation channels for such extended features can be i) tidal stripping, ii) in situ formation via supernova (SN) feedback, and iii) merging events.
+In proximity to the MW, its gravitational pull can deform the UFD's morphology, forming an extended halo, as is shown by \citet{Fattahi:2018}.
 Signatures of tidal interaction are signaled by the presence of velocity gradients \citep{Li:2018} and deviations from the expected exponential profile that typically describes the stellar density distribution \citep{Penarrubia:2008}.
-Early supernova feedback can induce an inside-out stellar formation, with the successive generation of stars forming at larger radii.
-This scenario is plausible since UFDs may have a bursty star formation history \citep{Wheeler:2019}, as expected for galaxies forming most of their stars prior to the Reionization \citep{Gelli:2020,Gelli:2023,pallottini:2023,sun:2023}.
-Signs of SNe can be retrieved in the chemical composition of stars and thus high-resolution spectroscopy is the primary way to determine if the UFD stellar halos have an \textit{in situ} origin \citep[e.g.,][]{chiti:2023}.
+Early SN feedback can induce an inside-out stellar formation, with the successive generation of stars forming at larger radii.
+This scenario is plausible, since UFDs may have a bursty star formation history \citep{Wheeler:2019} -- that is, high rates of star formation lasting a short period of time -- as is expected for galaxies that formed most of their stars prior to reionization \citep{Gelli:2020, Gelli:2023, pallottini:2023, sun:2023}. \commenta{However, compared to more massive galaxies, the star formation rate (SFR) of UFDs is expected to be low -- $< 10^{-4} \unit{M_\odot yr^{-1}}$ \citep{Salvadori:2014} -- and thus the stellar feedback scenario requires energetic SNe to compensate for the low SN rate.} Signs of SNe can be retrieved in the chemical composition of stars, and thus high-resolution spectroscopy is the primary way to determine if the UFD stellar halos have an in situ origin \citep[e.g.,][]{chiti:2023}.
 Merger events between UFDs are expected \citep{Deason:2014, Revaz:2023} and they can form extended stellar components beyond $5 - 20\, R_{1/2}$ \citep{deason:2022, Ricotti:2022}.
 Determining if a stellar halo formed via merging events requires a combination of spatial and chemical information to rule out the other scenarios.
-Currently, only in Tucana~II the stellar halo seems consistent at a high confidence level with the merger scenario \citep{chiti:2021, chiti:2023}.
+Currently, only in Tucana~II does the stellar halo seem consistent at a high confidence level with the merger scenario \citep{chiti:2021, chiti:2023}.